 Promoting shorter working hours

-Is the four-hour workweek a myth?
+Is the four-hour work week a myth?

 Outsourcing is certainly one way to go.
 But for measures less drastic, consider the way in which having designated quiet zones or quiet work booths in the office can actually reduce working hours.

 These hours start when the employee begins their job.
 As long as a task or a project is delivered on-time, their time is treated as their own.
-This puts employees in charge of their own agenda and workday structure.
+This puts employees in charge of their own agenda and workday schedule.

 Having designated office quiet zones or work booths can be the perfect complement to a shorter work week.
 Employees can duck into them when they require deep focus and analytical thinking and step out when they're ready to collaborate — or head home.

 Step into the offices of the Microsoft DevOps division and something unique is immediately apparent: This is an environment built along the practices of "agile development."

 Only, in the case of Microsoft or even the "flexible" offices of W.L.
 Gore, a manufacturing giant, this ethic translates into a physical, office space design.
 These offices are built with a variety of environments that serve team-building, design collaboration, brainstorming, and deep, focused work.

 Agile and flexible workspaces are simply a natural corollary to quiet zones in the workspace of today.